Next post.

 Well, serves you right for standin’ in the way.

-other spellings: darn, durn, and derned
+variations: darn, durn, derned

 ★ If you hear "dern tootin’," you’ve just gotten the Appalachian equivalent of a firm "absolutely." ★